How To Market Assisted Living Effectively

 10. Read and Engage With Reviews

-Monitor your reviews regularly and respond to each with an authentic thank you — don’t copy and paste a generic response.
+Respond authentically to reviews on sites like Google, Caring.com, or A Place for Mom.
 Potential residents want to know you care about how your community is viewed and how you respond to criticism.

-Respond to negative reviews with a thank you and an apology if appropriate and always offer to speak with the customer more in depth to solve the problem.
+To respond to negative reviews, offer a thank you and an apology if appropriate, and always offer to speak with the customer more in depth to solve the problem.
 Refrain from arguing with the reviewer and move follow-ups to a different channel, such as a phone call.

 11. Expand Your Referral Network

-Increase hospice referrals and other professional referrals by building relationships with the senior care professionals in your community.
-Make referring their patients quick and painless by standardizing the referral process and automating what you can.
+• Streamlining the referral process: Make referring patients quick and painless by standardizing the referral process and automating what you can.

 12. Create and Share Videos